Lemon Daikon Radish Refrigerator Pickles are refreshing little bites of slightly sweet and tart Japanese Pickles.

 As you know you can use any spice or herbs in refrigerator pickles and citrus is really a nice addition.
 We chose to use both the lemon zest and juice.
 However, please note that the brine will turn cloudy with the addition of lemon juice but it is so DELICIOUS!
 So who cares?!

-Diakon is a mild flavored winter Asian Radish.
+Daikon is a mild flavored winter Asian Radish.
 It is long and white.
-In Cantonese, it is called Lobak.
-Diakon is really delicious grated into a little ponzu as a dip, cut up into hot pot broth or sukiyaki in our Five Spiced Beef Diakon Noodle Soup , or in our Diakon Salad with sesame dressing and of course do not forget our Chinese Vegan Radish Cake .
+In Cantonese, it is called Lo bak.
+In addition, Daikon is really delicious grated into a little ponzu as a dip, cut up into hot pot broth or sukiyaki in our Five Spiced Beef Daikon Noodle Soup , or in our Daikon Salad with sesame dressing and of course do not forget our Vegan Chinese Radish Cake .
 You can buy daikon radish at any Asian market but we have found them right at our local grocery store in the States.

 Have you cooked or pickled daikon radish before?